 An associate in Merchant & Gould’s Minneapolis office, Joe has extensive experience in complex patent, copyright, trademark, and trade secret matters as well as work in appellate and post grant proceedings.
 Joe focuses on identifying the critical aspects of the case that may drive a favorable settlement or be persuasive to a trial fact finder.

 Joseph is a summa cum laude graduate of the University of St. Thomas with a degree in biology.
-While at St. Thomas, Joe studied abroad in Italy, was a member of the class council, was a resident advisor, and was a member of Tri-Beta, a biology honor society.
 Following undergrad, Joseph received a doctorate in biology and biomedical science with an emphasis in neurosciences from Washington University in St. Louis.
 While there, he used functional magnetic resonance imaging to investigate how groups of regions of the human brain, known as networks, manifest task instructions during tasks.
 His attention-focused research on adults may be used to help diagnose attention disorders such as attention deficit hyperactivity disorder and Tourette syndrome in children.

 Joseph graduated summa cum laude and salutatorian from Mitchell Hamline School of Law.
 At Mitchell Hamline, he was a staff member on the Cybaris® Intellectual Property Law Review, publishing an article entitled “Inter Partes Review: A Multi-Method Comparison for Challenging Patent Validity,” and was later an executive editor for the journal.